CovertLab/wcEcoli/docs/create-pyenv.md

    BLAS library -- usually an embedded copy of OpenBLAS.
 This is usually the way to go.

-   Still, you can use a package manager to install a specific version of the OpenBLAS library to help with consistency or bug fixes.
-On macOS 13.3+, the macOS Accelerate library is now suitable and it should be better tuned for the hardware.
-There are reports of a dramatic speedup for various operations but `test_openblas_threads.py` is measuring roughly a 2x speedup computing a dot product.
-Accelerate will become numpy's default choice on macOS 14+.
+   (You can use a package manager to install a specific version of the OpenBLAS library to help with consistency or bug fixes.
+On macOS 13.3+, the macOS Accelerate library has suitable APIs to replace OpenBLAS.
+There are reports of a dramatic speedup on Apple Silicon, but numpy 1.24.3 is not quite ready to use it.
+Accelerate will become numpy's default choice on macOS 14+.)

    Then link numpy and scipy to your chosen BLAS library the way `cloud/docker/runtime/Dockerfile` _optionally_ does when building the